gavinlyonsrepo/cylon/README.md

 Features
 ----------------------

-The program functions are divided into 6 main sections: update, maintenance, backup, security, network and miscellaneous.
+The program functions are divided into 6 sections: update, maintenance, backup, security, network and miscellaneous.
 The update section is the core of the program and provides a wrapper for pacman, pacaur and cower.
 It provides an extension to cower